novuhq/novu/docs/docs/overview/quickstart/get-started-with-angular.md

 });
 ```

-`onboarding-in-app` is the Notification template identifier we created earlier.
+`onboarding-in-app` is the Notification workflow identifier we created earlier.

 Ensure the `subscriberId` value in the backend code that triggers the notification matches the `subscriberId` in your `my-app/src/environments/environment.ts` code.